 - Develops and implements information technology plans, policies, standards, and processes consistent with statewide direction.

 - Strives for continuous quality and process improvement using industry standards and best practices.

-The Learning and Teaching division includes a broad spectrum of content areas and programs, including reading, mathematics, science, social studies, the arts, health and fitness, environment and sustainability education, health and physical education, instructional materials, international education, mathematics, open education resources, science, sexual health education, social studies, and world languages.
+Learning and Teaching includes a broad spectrum of content areas and programs, including the arts, career and technical education, computer science, early learning, English language arts, environment and sustainability education, health and physical education, instructional materials, international education, mathematics, open education resources, science, sexual health education, social studies, and world languages.
 The division:

 - Leads the development, review, and revision of Washington's K–12 learning standards.

-- Provides professional development and technical assistance in partnership with education leaders and regional and local stakeholders statewide to build a coherent and consistent system of support for the implementation of state standards.
+- Provides professional development and technical assistance in partnership with education leaders and regional and local stakeholders statewide to build a coherent and consistent system of support for implementation of state learning standards.

-- Partners with state and regional stakeholders to support the integration and coordination of programs and activities, including the development of state formative assessment systems and implementation of OSPI-developed assessments in social studies, the arts, and health and fitness.
+- Partners with other OSPI divisions and state/regional stakeholders to support integration and coordination of programs and activities, including the development of state formative assessment systems and implementation of OSPI-developed assessment in social studies, the arts, and health and fitness.

 - Administers federal, state, and privately funded programs focused on improving widespread teaching and learning.

 The Legal Services department is responsible for coordinating legal services, civil rights, professional practice investigations, public records management, rulemaking, and risk management for the agency.

 Legal Affairs oversees:

 - The Office of Equity and Civil Rights

 - Legal Services and Enterprise Risk Management, including public records and agency rulemaking